 Knowledge of roles and responsibilities of educators, employers, and other service providers in the variety of settings related to postsecondary outcomes.

-Advocate for integrating transition content within general academic courses for an individual student.
+Advocate for integrating transition content within general academic courses for individual students.

 Knowledge of how to connect students to internal school resources (e.g., technical education, school counseling) and community resources (e.g., Vocational Rehabilitation, mental health).

-Knowledge of how to prepare the student, family, team and other related-agency members for the transition planning process.
+Knowledge of how to prepare the student, family, agency representatives, and other IEP team members for the transition planning process.

 Understand the student/family referral process for postsecondary and community services.

 Develop and maintain professional ethics in working with students, families, school personnel, community, and agency personnel.